 It is always a good idea to consider a second opinion.
-Getting a second opinion can give you more information, treatment options, or access to a different medical facility.
+Getting a second opinion can provide you with additional information, treatment options, or access to a different medical facility.
 It may also give you confidence that you are already on the right course.
 Some insurance companies require a second opinion and others will cover the cost if you request one.